Mobiletainment/Nx-Stencil-React/README.md

 🔎 **Nx is a set of Extensible Dev Tools for Monorepos.**

+## Updating the Stencil plugin
+The Stencil plugin adds a lot of capabilities for efficiently working with Stencil, like component generation or support for Storybook.
+In order to benefit from new capabilities, run the provided Stencil migration which takes care of bringing you up-to-date:
+`nx migrate @nxext/stencil`

+After the migration, run `yarn install` to install the updated packages.

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.